Kuuga (wrestler)

-Kuuga (空牙, Kūgā) is a Japanese professional wrestler currently working as a freelancer and is best known for his time in the Japanese promotions Osaka Pro Wrestling and Dotonbori Pro Wrestling.
-A masked wrestler, Kuuga is greatly influenced by lucha libre, and because of this, he has followed Mexican tradition for masked wrestlers, so his real name is not a matter of public record.
+Kuuga (空牙, Kūgā) is a Japanese professional masked wrestler.
+Greatly influenced by lucha libre, he is best known for his Osaka Pro Wrestling and Dotonbori Pro Wrestling promotions.

-Professional wrestling career
+Career

-Independent circuit (1995–present)
+Independent circuit

-Kuuga made his professional wrestling debut at SPWF Fierce Fighting October Series, an event promoted by Social Pro Wrestling Federation on October 13, 1995, where he teamed up with Asian Condor in a losing effort to Masahiko Kochi and Toyonari Fujita as a result of a tag team match.
+Kuuga made his professional wrestling debut at SPWF Fierce Fighting October Series, an event promoted by Social Pro Wrestling Federation, on October 13, 1995.
+Teaming with Asian Condor, he lost to Masahiko Kochi and Toyonari Fujita in a tag team match.

-As a freelancer he is known for competing in various promotions.
-He participated in Pro Wrestling Noah's Differ Cup in the 2003 edition under the name Kappa Kozo where he teamed up with The Great Takeru representing IWA Japan, falling short to Kenta and Kotaro Suzuki in a first-round match.
-At JWP Climax 2005, an event promoted by JWP Joshi Puroresu on December 3, he teamed up with Baby-M and Baye-L in a losing effort to Command Bolshoi, Darkside Bolshoi and Darkside Hero as a result of a six-person tag team match.
-At OZ Mysterious Dance, an event produced by Oz Academy on September 17, 2007, he teamed up with Chikayo Nagashima in a losing effort to Sonoko Kato and Atsushi Kotoge.
-At FREEDOMS Daisuke Masaoka 10th Anniversary, an event promoted by Pro Wrestling Freedoms on October 19, 2014, he teamed up with Jun Kasai to defeat UNCHAIN (Kenji Fukimoto and Masashi Takeda).
-At Tenryu Project/VKF ~Survive~, an event promoted by Tenryu Project on December 2, 2014, he competed in a 24-man battle royal also involving Genichiro Tenryu, Kengo Mashimo, Mitsunobu Kikuzawa, Ryuichi Kawakami and others.
-At BJW BJ Style 12, an event promoted by Big Japan Pro Wrestling on March 25, 2017, Kuuga teamed up with Billy Ken Kid to defeat B Faultless Junky's (Jaki Numazawa and Masashi Takeda) for the WDW Tag Team Championship.
-At AJPW Zeus Festival 2017, an event promoted by All Japan Pro Wrestling on November 11, he teamed up with Gaina in a losing effort to Burning Wild (Jun Akiyama and Takao Omori).
+Over the following decades, Kuuga became a regular presence on the Japanese independent circuit, competing for a variety of promotions as a freelancer.
+In 2003, he participated in Pro Wrestling Noah's Differ Cup junior heavyweight tag tournament under the name Kappa Kozo, teaming with The Great Takeru to represent the promotion IWA Japan.
+The pair lost to Kenta and Kotaro Suzuki in a first-round match.
+At JWP Climax 2005 on December 3, 2005, he teamed with Baby-M and Baye-L in a loss to Command Bolshoi, Darkside Bolshoi and Darkside Hero in a six-person tag team match.
+Two years later, he teamed with Chikayo Nagashima at Oz Academy's OZ Mysterious Dance event, where they lost to Sonoko Kato and Atsushi Kotoge.

+By the mid-2010s, Kuuga remained active on the Japanese independent circuit.
+At FREEDOMS Daisuke Masaoka 10th Anniversary on October 19, 2014, he teamed with Jun Kasai to defeat UNCHAIN (Kenji Fukimoto and Masashi Takeda).
+Later that year, he competed in a 24-man battle royal at Tenryu Project/VKF ~Survive~, alongside wrestlers including Genichiro Tenryu.
+On March 25, 2017, Kuuga and Billy Ken Kid defeated B Faultless Junky's (Jaki Numazawa and Masashi Takeda) to win the WDW Tag Team Championship at BJW BJ Style 12.
+Later that year, he teamed with Gaina in a loss to Burning Wild (Jun Akiyama and Takao Omori) at AJPW Zeus Festival 2017.

-DDT Pro-Wrestling (1997–2005)
+DDT Pro-Wrestling

 Kuuga worked for DDT Pro-Wrestling under the name of Asian Cougar.
 He is known for competing in various of the promotion's signature events such as DDT Judgement, making his first appearance at the first-ever event under this branch, the Judgement 1997 from March 25 where he defeated Kyohei Mikami.
 His last appearance occurred at Judgement 6 on March 25, 2002, where he teamed up with Onryo to unsuccessfully challenge Mikami and Takashi Sasaki for the KO-D Tag Team Championship.